 When we are on stage, however, we do not have that luxury.
 We are up there on our own.
 Actually, we are up there with our hands and often at a loss as to where to put them.
 So we fidget and thus provide a perfect distraction that draws our audience’s attention away from our message.

 So we need to use our hands differently when we do not need them to emphasize a point.
 How?
-Here is some advice from a very accomplished speaker, J. A. Gamache:
+Some advice from a very accomplished speaker, J. A. Gamache:

 “Your hands are very useful in supporting your message.
 When not fulfilling this purpose, they should be allowed to hang down naturally at your sides. …